 - Families served in a disaster shelter

 The other people who care about volunteer involvement include the volunteers themselves as well as volunteer prospects.
-Finally, the staff who partner with volunteers are a critical, but often overlooked, stakeholder in volunteer-data tracking.
+Finally, the staff who partner with volunteers are a critical, but often overlooked, audience in volunteer-data tracking.

 Taking a mission-centered approach to volunteer data selection requires a different set of questions to help us determine success indicators.
 What might clients and participants (or their families) care about?

 - Am I in good hands when participating in volunteer-led programs?
 Is my family member cared for?

 - Do volunteers treat me with respect, dignity, joy, and welcome?

 - Do volunteers help me feel safe and nourished?
 Do they support my learning, growth, and curiosity?

 - Am I accepted for who I am?
 Are my strengths acknowledged?
 Am I treated as a person or a charity case?

 - Do volunteers look like me or understand my challenges?
 If not, are they open to learning?

 - Do my service and time make a positive difference?